timekills/plex-db-sync/README.md

 The script stops and starts Plex Media Server for a very short period of time to make updates.
 Due to buffering and reconnections, this does not impact clients when playing, except perhaps on the first run when a very large number of records are being updated.

 ## Docker
 The following example is for docker-compose.
-It assumes you are running one Plex server locally, and another remotely.
+It assumes you are running one Plex server locally, and another remotely and that you are using the Plexguide.com install.
 ```
-version: '2'
+version: '3'

 services: